madcreeper7611/Circus-Pals/README.md

 # License
 This source code is licensed under the [Do What the %$!# You Want to Public License](https://github.com/LaserBoyStudios/Circus-Pals/blob/main/LICENSE).
 By using this source code, you accept 1 condition of the DWTFYWT license agreement, which is changing the name.

+# Compile Instructions
-==Compile Instructions== NOTE: I recommend you use Visual Studio 2008, as that it is what I use to develop.
+NOTE: We recommend you use Visual Studio 2008, as that it is what the program uses to develop.

 1. Open the solution file.
 2. Click compile!